Welcome to my page and thank you for taking an interest in our school counseling program.

 Double Springs Middle School

 My name is Haley Batchelor.
-I graduated from Winston County High School in 2006 and began my college journey at the University of North Alabama in Florence where I received both of my degrees.
+I graduated from Winston County High School in 2006 then attended the University of North Alabama in Florence where I received both of my degrees.
 I graduated Summa Cum Laude with a Bachelor of Science degree in Sociology in 2010 and again in 2012 with a Master of Arts degree in School Counseling (PK-12).
 I have also been certified by the National Board for Certified Counselors.
 This can be verified for any nationally certified counselor at http://www.nbcc.org/verify.
-I completed the majority of my counseling internships in Double Springs during the 2011-2012 school year before being employed as the counselor at Double Springs Elementary from August 2012 to December 2013.
-My middle school counseling adventure began in January 2014!
+I completed part of my counseling internships in Double Springs during the 2011-2012 school year before being employed as the counselor at Double Springs Elementary from August 2012 to December 2013.
+My middle school counseling journey began in January 2014!

 I love being a school counselor and helping students.
 I strive to have a positive impact on DSMS and our students.
 If you have any questions or concerns, please feel free to contact me.